Walodja1987/xns/docgen-output/docs.md

 ## XNS

-An Ethereum-native name registry that maps human-readable names to Ethereum addresses.
-Names are **permanent, immutable, and non-transferable**.

-Name format: [label].[namespace]

-Examples:
-- alice.xns
-- bob.yolo
-- vitalik.100x
-- garry.ape

-### Name registration
-- To register a name, users call `registerName(label)` and send ETH.
-- The amount of ETH sent determines the namespace.
-It must match a namespace's registered price.
+- The amount of ETH sent must be >= the namespace's registered price (excess will be refunded).
-- For example, if the "100x" namespace was registered with price 0.1 ETH, then calling `registerName("vitalik")` with 0.1 ETH registers "vitalik.100x".
+- For example, if the "100x" namespace was registered with price 0.1 ETH, then calling `registerName("vitalik", "100x")` with 0.1 ETH registers "vitalik.100x".
 - Each address can own at most one name.
 - With `registerName(label)`, names are always linked to the caller's address and cannot be assigned to another address.